StarsWarrior/BlackHole/README.md

    and all copyrights should be retained.

-In simple words, You can ONLY use the source code of this app for `Open Source` Project under `GPL v3.0` or later with all your source code CLEARLY DISCLOSED on any open source platform like GitHub, with clear INSTRUCTIONS on how to obtain the original software, should clearly STATE ALL CHANGES made and should RETAIN all copyrights.
+In simple words, You can ONLY use the source code of this app for `Open Source` Project under `GPL v3.0` or later with all your source code CLEARLY DISCLOSED on any code hosting platform like GitHub, with clear INSTRUCTIONS on how to obtain the original software, should clearly STATE ALL CHANGES made and should RETAIN all copyrights.
 Use of this software under any "non-free" license is NOT permitted.
 ```